SusannaShu/prima-interactive-map/docs/updating-contentful-guide.md

 1. Go to the Contentful login page: [https://app.contentful.com/](https://app.contentful.com/)
 2. Log in using the provided email address and password.
 3. If you belong to multiple organizations or spaces, ensure you select the correct space (e.g., "Prima Interactive Map").
+(Or click to go to [https://app.contentful.com/spaces/9lr2p7f5uhit/home](https://app.contentful.com/spaces/9lr2p7f5uhit/home))

 ## 4. Understanding the Interface

-Once logged in, the main sections you'll use are:
+Once logged in and navigated to Spaces -> Prima Interactive Map, the main sections you'll use are:

 *   **Content:** This is where you'll find all the existing entries for Art Installations and Artists.
 *   **Media:** This is where all uploaded images (for installations and artists) are stored.